Environmental Fate

 Abiotic Degradation

-Abiotic degradation evaluates the impact of sun light and water on a chemical substance.
+Abiotic degradation evaluates the impact of sunlight and water on a chemical substance.
 It mainly includes the processes of hydrolysis and photolysis.
 Hydrolysis in water is often dependent on pH.
-The chemical’s half-life value will help to estimate how long it will persist in an aqueous environment.
+A chemical’s half-life value will help to estimate how long it will persist in an aqueous environment.

 Bespoke Study